hucancode/hucancode/src/posts/rules-for-a-knight.md

 ### 5. Cooperation

-Each one of us is walking our own road.
 We are born at specific times, in specific places, and our challenges are unique.
 As knights, understanding and respecting our distinctiveness is vital to our ability to harness our collective strength.

 ### 6. Friendship